Questions you might ask us

 YES.
-All LPN’s, Health Care Aides and Homemakers have had Criminal Record checks and Working with Vulnerable Adults checks.
-All applicants must submit references.
-Only the employees expected to transport clients in a vehicle are required to produce a clean Drivers Abstract.
+All Health Care Aides and Homemakers have had Criminal Record checks and Working with Vulnerable Adults checks.
+Only the employees expected to transport clients in a vehicle on a continual basis require additional (business) auto insurance.
+All drivers are required to produce a Drivers Abstract upon request.

 Are all our staff (caregivers) hired as employees and are they protected by Workers Compensation?

 YES.
 All Health Care Aides and Homemakers are employed by us and are covered by Workers Compensation.
 On occasion, we may contract with a therapist, who will also be covered under Workers Compensation.

 Do we have liability insurance and personnel policies in place for protection of the employee and client?

 YES.
 All our employees are insured and bondable.
 Our insurance also includes malpractice.
 As a non-profit organization we do have written policies and procedures on all employee-related issues.

 Do we keep track of our employees or have a back-up in case a caregiver can’t make it to work?

 YES.
 We have a system in place to assure each service is provided at the time requested.
 Policies and procedures explain to employees how to handle this kind of situation.